Hollund/rosDOFproject/notes/ROS_Gazebo_notes/Docker Notes.md

 # Using the Docker Command

+## basic shit

 Using docker consists of passing it a chain of options and commands followed by arguments.
 The syntax takes this form:

     docker [option] [command] [arguments]

-To view all available subcommands, type:
+To view all available sub-commands, type:

     docker

-## As of Docker 19, the complete list of available subcommands includes:
+## As of Docker 19, the complete list of available sub-commands includes

 Output